NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 Evaluation fine-tuning is enabled by the same scripts as training:

 -   Question Answering (`scripts/run_squad.sh`)
+-   Paraphrase Detection and Sentiment Analysis (`scripts/run_glue.sh`)

 The mode positional argument of the shell script is used to run in evaluation mode.
 The fine-tuned BERT model will be run on the evaluation dataset, and the evaluation loss and accuracy will be displayed.

 Each inference shell script expects dataset files to exist in the same locations as the corresponding training scripts.
 The inference scripts can be run with default settings.
-By setting the `mode` variable in the script to either `eval` or `prediction` flag, you can choose between running predictions and evaluating them on a given dataset or just the former.
+By setting the `mode` variable in the script to either `eval` or `prediction` flag, you can choose between running predictions and evaluating them on a given dataset or just obtain the model predictions.

-`bash scripts/run_squad.sh <path to fine-tuned model checkpoint>`
+`bash scripts/run_squad.sh <path to fine-tuned model checkpoint>` `bash scripts/run_glue.sh <path to fine-tuned model checkpoint>`

-To run inference interactively on question-context pairs, use the script `inference.py` as follows:
+For SQuAD, to run inference interactively on question-context pairs, use the script `inference.py` as follows:

 `python inference.py --bert_model "bert-large-uncased" --init_checkpoint=<fine_tuned_checkpoint> --config_file="bert_config.json" --vocab_file=<path to vocab file>  --question="What food does Harry like?" --context="My name is Harry and I grew up in Canada.
 I love apples."`